-In March, 1961, Pitt Community College was chartered and designated by the State Board of Education as an industrial education center.
-The College began its operation as Pitt Industrial Education Center during the same year.
-Dr. Lloyd Spaulding served as the director of the center.
-The programs developed and expanded, and in 1964, the school was designated a technical institute by the State Board of Education.
-The name was changed in July, 1964, to Pitt Technical Institute, and it opened in its new facility, the Vernon E. White Building, in September, 1964, with nine curricula and 96 students.
+In March of 1961, Pitt Community College was chartered and designated by the State Board of Education as an industrial education center.
+The college began its operation as Pitt Industrial Education Center the same year with Dr. Lloyd Spaulding serving as director.

-Dr. William E. Fulford served as the institution's president from 1964-'84.
-During those twenty years the institution experienced many changes and much growth.
+Dr. William E. Fulford served as the institution's president from 1964 to 1984.
+In those 20 years, the institution changed and grew considerably.

-In 1970, a second building, the Robert Lee Humber Building, was completed, providing an additional 31,458 square feet to serve the citizens of Pitt County.
+In 1970, the Robert Lee Humber Building was completed, providing an additional 31,458 square feet to serve Pitt County citizens.

-In 1975, an addition was made to the Vernon White Building, adding a new student lounge with various recreational facilities.
-This addition also provided facilities for the Business Computer Programming curriculum.
-In recent years the White Building has become the College’s Administrative Center.
+Five years later, a new addition to the Vernon White Building provided space for a student lounge with various recreational facilities.
+The addition also provided facilities for the Business Computer Programming curriculum.
+In recent years, the White Building has become the college’s administrative center.

-Dr. Charles E. Russell was named President of Pitt Community College in 1984 and served as the College’s third president until 2003.
+Dr. Charles E. Russell was named PCC’s third president in 1984 and served until 2003.

-The Learning Resources Center (LRC), the Clifton W. Everett Building, was opened in 1987.
-The facility provides approximately 33,000 square feet of space for library, audiovisual, and media production services and for Individualized Instruction Center services.
+The Learning Resources Center, which is located in the Clifton W. Everett Building, opened in 1987, providing approximately 33,000 square feet of space for library, audiovisual, and media production services and for Individualized Instruction Center services.

-The William E. Fulford Building, a 44,500 square foot classroom/lab building, was opened in January 1993.
-This facility provides space for the following programs: Health Information Technology, Medical Assisting Technology, Associate Degree Nursing, Occupational Therapy Assistant, Phlebotomy, Radiation Therapy Technology, Radiography, Cardiovascular/Vascular Interventional Technology, Computed Tomography & Magnetic Resonance Imaging (CT/MRI) Technology, Respiratory Care, Therapeutic Massage, Medical Diagnostic Sonography, Echocardiography, and Nuclear Medicine.
+The William E. Fulford Building, a 44,500-square-foot classroom/lab building, was opened in January 1993.
+This facility provides space for a number of allied health curricula, including Associate Degree Nursing, Radiography, Nuclear Medicine, Respiratory Therapy and Occupational Therapy Assistant.
 The Health Sciences Division office is located in the Fulford Building.

-Dr. Dennis Massey was selected to serve as the college’s fourth president in May 2003.
-Dr. Massey began his tenure on August 1, 2003.
-He has over 34 years of experience in higher education in Oregon, Wisconsin, Japan, and Illinois.
-Prior to joining the PCC Administration he served as the interim president of McHenry Community College in Crystal Lakes, Illinois.
+Dr. G. Dennis Massey was selected to serve as the college’s fourth president in May 2003.
+He began his tenure on Aug.
+1, bringing with him more than 34 years of experience in higher education in Oregon, Wisconsin, Japan and Illinois.
+Prior to joining the PCC administration, he served as interim president of McHenry Community College in Crystal Lakes, Illinois.